 Our collaboration with The Creative Alchemist started early in the development of our programme.
 You’ve Got This is a multi-million pound programme of work funded through Sport England.
-It’s very broad and varied, built to support residents, professionals, patients, young people and those with long term health conditions.
+It’s very broad and varied, built to support residents, professionals, patients, young people and those with long-term health conditions.
 We wanted a strong brand that would connect with all those we needed to support.
 We were recommended to speak to The Creative Alchemist as they had already developed the brand for ‘The Live Well Centre’ in Middlesbrough through Public Health and their project had received national and regional recognition.

 During our initial discussions with the team it became clear that we had not realised how complex our needs were in relation to a brand; but they talked us through the developed stages and how they would lead the creative process based on our input.
 They asked us questions about our motivations, our aspirations and why this work was important.
 They got to the heart of our work and provided a creative expression of our ambition.
 In hindsight, this process was absolutely essential to get our branding right and it felt like we had created it in partnership with The Creative Alchemist.

 Once we had the early brand development, we moved into creating a marketing strategy that would frame our engagement processes with local people and professionals.
 We wanted a strong digital media presence and their support and creativity helped us to take the right approach to utilising our brand in the right way.
-All the way through this process we receive the right level of support and time that we need, with regular communication and progress updates to ensure we hit our crucial deadlines.
+All the way through this process we received the right level of support and time that we need, with regular communication and progress updates to ensure we hit our crucial deadlines.

 The Creative Alchemist contributes as much to our success as our team.
-The attention to detail and service is superb and we benefit from having access to their multi-disciplinary team; everything from web design, copy, brand design, marketing expertise – all in one place.
+The attention to detail and service is superb and we benefit from having access to their multi-disciplinary team; everything from web design, copy, brand and marketing expertise – all in one place.
 This saved us so much time and enabled us to mobilise quickly when we needed to.
 Our branding and marketing has been recognised at national level by Sport England and other agencies as being exemplar; combining the right tone and accessibility for our target audiences.
 This was only made possible through their collaborative, supportive and creative approach.
 I would not hesitate to recommend The Creative Alchemist to any organisation or company wanting to elevate their brand profile.